Workseed survive a bear market

 When employees’ time is in short order, budget constraints are felt more, and organizations have a more global reach, on-the-job training and upskilling must evolve.
 Training must be agile and adaptive like never before.

 This is where e-training comes into the picture.
-E-learning constitutes a flexible and often cost-effective way to provide employees development opportunities.
-E-learning has a strong user case for instance in new employee training, safety training, and sales or product training.
+Digital learning constitutes a flexible and often cost-effective way to provide employees development opportunities.
+Digital learning has a strong user case for instance in new employee training, safety training, and sales or product training.
 These are all subjects suitable for time and location independent learning.

-Technological advances of the last few years make e-learning more accessible than ever.
+Technological advances of the last few years make digital learning more accessible than ever.
 They constitute also a reasonable way to recession-proof your training program.
-E-learning provides:
+Digital learning provides:

 • Higher employee retention.
 Investment in training and development makes employees feel appreciated and increases loyalty.
 Employee turnover is effectively reduced.